GMP (Good manufacturing practices)

-It was set up in 2002 following a series of food crises in the late 1990s to be a source of scientific advice and communication on risks associated with the food chain.
+It was founded in 2002 following a series of food crises in the late 1990s.
+EFSA is the official source for scientific advice and communication on risks associated with the food chain.
 The agency was legally established by the EU under the General Food Law - Regulation 178/2002.

 The General Food Law created a European food safety system in which responsibility for risk assessment (science) and for risk management (policy) are kept separate.
-EFSA is responsible for the former area, and also has a duty to communicate its scientific findings to the public.
+EFSA is responsible for the former, and also has the duty to communicate its scientific findings to the public.

 Please go the website of the EFSA for more information.

 NPN is the Dutch trade association for manufacturers, raw material suppliers, importers and distributors of supplements.
 NPN stands for Natural and Health Products Netherlands.
 The focus is on supplements, such as vitamins and herbals.